orbforge/orb-docs/docs/setup-sensor/podman.md

 [Podman](https://podman.io/) is a daemonless container engine that runs containers in isolated environments.
 This guide shows you how to run the Orb sensor as a Podman container managed by a systemd quadlet, a declarative way to define and manage containers as system services.
 This method is ideal for Linux systems where systemd is available, such as servers, firewalls, routers, or personal computers with Podman installed.

-This guide assumes you have Podman and systemd already installed and running on your host system.
+This guide assumes you have Podman already installed and running on your host system.
+All commands assume being ran as the root user.

 ## Prerequisites

 Before you begin, make sure you have:

 - A Linux host machine with Podman installed (version 4.0 or later for quadlet support).
 See the official [Podman installation guides](https://podman.io/getting-started/installation).
-  - Install on Fedora: `sudo dnf install podman`
+  - Install on Fedora: `dnf install podman`
-  - Install on Ubuntu: `sudo apt-get install podman`
+  - Install on Ubuntu: `apt-get install podman`
 - Systemd installed and running (standard on most Linux distributions).
 - Basic familiarity with using the command line or terminal on your host system.
 - Your host machine must be connected to the network you wish to monitor.